Blood Surf

 Blood Surf (also known by its original title, Krocodylus) is a 2000 horror film directed by James D.R.
 Hickox.
 It was released in the United States on June 26, 2001 but was released earlier in some countries.
 The plot is about a group of friends who hit upon the idea of blood surfing: spreading chum in the water in order to attract sharks, then hopping on a surfboard and riding through the middle of the pack.
 As they are filming their promotional documentary, the fun gets interrupted by a 30 ft long saltwater crocodile that begins attacking everyone in the expedition.
-The film was the last film released by Trimark Pictures before it was folded into Lions Gate Entertainment.
+It was the last Trimark Pictures produced film to be released, as Trimark was folded into Lions Gate Entertainment a few months prior.

 Plot

 The film opens with John's vision of screaming people in the water and being killed by something under the water.
 A plane full of people getting psyched up to try blood surfing at some remote island known for its sea surfing locale lands on water.
 A documentary is planned on the blood surfing exploits of Bog (Dax Miller) and Jeremy (Joel West) who is known for extreme sports, with camera operator Cecily (Kate Fischer) and her boyfriend/producer Zack (Matthew Borlenghi).
 As the film progresses, Cecily's interest in Bog develops.

 After arriving, the group decide to head to shark rich waters by a remote island, so they contact local guide John Dirks (Duncan Regehr) and his girlfriend Artemis/Arty (Taryn Reif).
 John at first refuses to go, but then relents and accepts the job on the condition that his sail team would come along, including the young Lemmya (Maureen Larrazabal) who is attracted to Jeremy.
 The group heads out to the shark zone, despite John being plagued by visions of screaming swimmers being devoured by something in the water.
 Clumps of meat are thrown in to attract the sharks while Bog and Jeremy suit up, slit their feet, and begin surfing among a group of sharks.
 While taking a break from the shoot, at the beach they see a shark get eaten by something gigantic and fill the ocean water.
 The group wisely call it a day.